pedrominicz/pedrominicz.github.io/unify.md

       s { bindings = IM.insert v t (bindings s) }

 Looking up variables and binding them is straight forward. `lookupVar` uses the [`gets`][3] function, which some may be unfamiliar with (I was a while ago), but which does the job just perfectly.

+One last helper function and we are good to go. `occurs` implements the infamous occurs check, source of performance issues in unification implementations.

+    occurs :: Int -> Term -> Bool
+    occurs v (Term t ts) = any (occurs v) ts occurs v (Var v')    = v == v'

+A variable occurs in a term if the term is that variable or if it occurs in any of its children.

 [1]: /logic
 [2]: https://hackage.haskell.org/package/base/docs/Control-Applicative.html#t:Alternative